hoangbao1010/banhangtaikho/wp-content/plugins/woocommerce-checkout-manager/readme.txt

 == WooCommerce Checkout Fields ==

-WooCommerce Checkout Manager allows you to include custom fields to the checkout page, related to billing, Shipping or Additional fields sections.
+WooCommerce Checkout Fields Manager allows you to include custom fields to the checkout page, related to billing, Shipping or Additional fields sections.

 Our plugin allows to reorder, remove or change the field type of the WooCommerce core fields.
 You can choose between this field types: Text, Textarea, Password, Radio, Checkbox, Select, Country, State, Multiselect, Multicheckbox, Heading, Colorpicker, File uploader.

 == WooCommerce Checkout Conditional Fields ==

-WooCommerce Checkout Manager supports conditional checkout fields allowing you to show/hide the fields based on any value of its parent fields.
+WooCommerce Checkout Fields Manager supports conditional checkout fields allowing you to show/hide the fields based on any value of its parent fields.

 Our system detects the parent field type and allows you to select the value based on the available options.